• HOME

 Discovering Rouen old town, amid stunning medieval houses

 As I always say about Milan, the Italian city where I live, you haven’t seen it if you don’t visit the Duomo.
-The same applies to the Rouen Cathedral, the symbol of the city, though I soon found out that there are many other beautiful sights.
+The same applies to the Rouen Cathedral, the symbol of the city, though I soon found out that there are many other fantastic things to see in Rouen.

-The heavy bombings during WW2 destroyed more than 45% of the city.
-Notwithstanding, Rouen old town is beautiful and it took my breath away.
+Sadly, the bombings during WW2 destroyed more than 45% of the city.
+Notwithstanding, Rouen old town is beautiful, and it took my breath away.

-Magnificent gothic churches, charming alleys and lovely squares lined with the typical half-timbered houses, the beautiful arch with the Gros-Horloge, the keep where Joan of Arc was tried, threatened of torture, and sentenced to die, and the typical charm of French smaller cities.
-The old town of Rouen is an endless discovery.
+If you wonder if Rouen is worth seeing, the answer is: “definitely yes”!
+The city’s historical center is delightful, and Rouen monuments are gorgeous.
+I loved the magnificent gothic churches, the charming alleys, and the lovely squares lined with the typical half-timbered houses.
+I admired the beautiful arch with the Gros-Horloge, the keep where Joan of Arc was tried, threatened with torture, and sentenced to die.
+And I enjoyed the typical charm of smaller French cities.
+Rouen old town was an endless discovery.

 Rouen Cathedral, one of the icons of Impressionism

 The Cathedral of Rouen fascinated Monet, the father of Impressionism, who, between 1892 and 1983, represented it in more than 30 paintings.
-The three imposing towers are one of the highlights of its gorgeous architecture.
+The three imposing towers are one of the highlights of its magnificent architecture.
 One of them, called la Tour de Beurre (The Butter Tower), owes its name to the indulgences that were practiced in the Middle-Age.
-During Lent, the drastic religious rules forbid the consumption of butter, but people could escape the rule in exchange for a donation to the church and the offerings financed the construction of the tower which was thus named Butter Tower.
+During Lent, the drastic religious rules forbid the consumption of butter, but people could escape the rule in exchange for a donation to the church.
+The offerings financed the construction of the tower, which was thus named Butter Tower.

 Rouen Cathedral Facade